 But was it really just cruel chance?
 Do arms and backs have to go out when you’re still so young?
 Despite all the great coaching I got through the years, could there have been some way to improve my pitching mechanics that would have saved my career?

 That’s when I really began to study the art and science of baseball.
 I couldn’t salvage my dream, but I hoped and prayed that maybe I could help dedicated young athletes achieve theirs.
 If only they learned to couple their natural talent with the art and science of baseball.

 You see, being a “natural” isn’t enough anymore.
 Young baseball players need the most comprehensive, up-to-date training too, and the sooner they develop the right habits, the better.

-That’s what you get from my YouGoProBaseball program; the best practices of modern baseball science.
+That’s what you get from my YouGoProBaseball program; the best practices of modern baseball art and science.
 To ensure peak performance and career longevity, even for kids who seem to be struggling.
 Especially for them.
 Like I always say: “Hard work beats talent if talent doesn’t work hard.”

 But don’t think we’re going to kill your son’s joy in baseball with endless, mind-numbing drills and exercises.
 We don’t micro-manage, because we know your son must find his own right way.
 Our program is both fun and effective.
 It has to be both, or it will be neither.

 You see, if the program isn’t fun, the kids won’t do it.
 And if it doesn’t reward them with the sweet taste of success, it won’t be fun.

 Because there’s nothing more fun than pulverizing a baseball.